5 Practical Ways Teachers Can Encourage Digital Literacy in the Classroom

 Maybe a particular subject has captivated one of your pupils’ curiosity — or maybe it’s just simpler to gauge which areas a class appears to be lacking with a quick online assessment.
 Supplementing in-class coursework with online resources allows educators to expand on subjects that may not have been an emphasis in person.
 Links to TED talks, visual aids, an enlightening docuseries, and other online materials give your students the opportunity to engage in subjects they find most interesting and take a larger measure of ownership in their education.

 Take advantage of video

 While we still hold some fond nostalgia for wheeling a heavy TV cart to the front of a classroom to play old Bill Nye VHS tapes, modern class presentations have access to far more advanced (and less labor-intensive) methods of displaying video.
-And that’s a great thing because video is one of the most engaging mediums available.
-Plus, it gives visual learners a strong reference point to hold onto as you progress through the coursework.
+And that’s a great thing because the video is one of the most engaging mediums available, and gives your class’ visual learners a strong reference point to hold onto as you progress through your coursework.

 Use educational apps

 The theme of technology inspiring greater participation continues with useful apps available to K-12 educators looking to mix things up.
 There are tons of app-based resources out there that have perfected the learning-as-a-game formula, from fun foreign language apps to apps that recognize and provide walkthroughs for advanced calculus .
 Flashcards, quiz reviews, brain teasers and other useful education apps have added another tool to the belt of educators in need of a change-of-pace lesson in the classroom.